-It is clear that despite what the media and radical feminists would have us believe, the pink-hatted protestors do not speak for the majority of women in America—or the world.
+It is clear that despite what the media and radical feminists would have us believe, the pink-hatted protesters do not speak for the majority of women in America—or the world.

-Last year at the United Nations Council on the Status of Women, the big push by feminists from Europe, Canada, and the United States, was to declare motherhood a “burden” defining it as “unpaid work” that needs to be recognized, reduced, and redistributed.”
+At the 2017 United Nations Council on the Status of Women, the big push by feminists from Europe, Canada, and the United States, was to declare motherhood a “burden” defining it as “unpaid work” that needs to be recognized, reduced, and redistributed.”

 In the annual letter from the Gates Foundation (Feb 2017) Melinda Gates said “the real issue isn’t how much time women spend on unpaid work—it’s how much time they don’t spend contributing to society and pursuing higher education or a career.”
 She further stated that given the opportunity women would “spend more time doing paid work, starting businesses, or otherwise contributing to the economic well-being of societies around the world.
 The fact that they can’t, holds their families and communities back.”